-The audited financial statements of the Corporation for the year ended December 31, 2021, the auditor's report thereon and management's discussion and analysis ("Financial Statements") will be tabled at the Meeting.
+The audited financial statements of the Corporation for the years ended December 31, 2024 and December 31, 2023, the auditor's report thereon and management's discussion and analysis ("Financial Statements") will be tabled at the Meeting.
 A copy of the Financial Statements are available at the request of Shareholders.
 No vote will be taken at the Meeting in respect of the Financial Statements.